winterjihwan/Eun/TROUBLESHOOTING.md

 Hence I chose general struct of Entity + on update callbacks
 Most of my so called 'Entities' differ in behavior, and not in data
 So this might work better

+9. 2025.06.05
+Had troubles re exporting models and animations from blender
+Spend 10 hours, and I got a solution (not complete tho)
+1. import
+2. Select Armature then scale -> 1.0
+3. Select all then Apply all transforms
+4. Select Armature Apply Visual Transform
+5. Pose mode -> click A to select all bones -> Apply visual transform to pose
+6. Select all then dae export
+7. Global Orientation Apply.
+Forward axis: -Z, Up.
+Axis: Y